Research has shown that students who live in residence halls…

 Living closely with others facilitates the Ouachita’s mission of faith, scholarship, growth, character, and community.
 While living on campus students are immersed in the life of the university community, including people from different backgrounds which facilitates appreciation and understanding of others.

-Living on campus also means that the student’s lifehappens on campus.
+Living on campus also means that the student’s life happens on campus.
 Students are in the midst of the many student activities offered by clubs and organizations.
 They have immediate and unlimited access to the Ouachita Commons.
-A student’s meal plan also comes with $400 that may be spent at the Starbuck’s coffee shop and Chick-fil-A. Students are also close to Evans Student Center, where they may do anything from work-out to hang-out.
-Being close to Ouachita’s RecSports fields and facilities means that nearly 3/4 of OBU students participate in the eight sports offered.
+A student’s meal plan also comes with $450 that may be spent at Dr. Jack’s coffee and the Evans Food Court.
+Students are also close to Evans Student Center, where they may do anything from work-out to hang-out.
+Being close to Ouachita’s intramural fields and facilities means that nearly 75% of the student body participate in the eight sports offered.

 But Ouachita doesn’t simply provide programs in close proximity to the residence halls.
 The residence life staff works diligently to facilitate community in the residence halls through personal relationships, activities, and student care.

-A Hall Director, a student development professional, or a Resident Director, an upperclass student who works closely with a Hall Director, lives in each of Ouachita’s ten residence halls.
+A Resident Director, a student development professional, or an Associate Resident Director, an upperclassman who works closely with an RD, lives in each of Ouachita’s nine residence halls.
 There is also a student staff member on each floor, a Resident Assistant or RA.
 Each building has a ResLife staff member available to students each evening.

 It is the staff teams’ privilege to build relationships with the students living in their residence hall.
 Relationships are formed any way that life overlaps, from sharing a class together to sharing meals together.
-The staff team also sponsors hall activities like weekly bro/sis dinner to Ultimate Frisbee or a game or movie night.
 These settings provide the venue for peer to peer relationships to grow.
 Finally, the ResLife staff offers care for students who may struggle in any area of life while at Ouachita.

 All ResLife staff members meet each week with their mentoring supervisor and as a staff team to discuss anything from spiritual wellbeing and student care to the World Series.
 These relationships provide the foundation for facilitating healthy relationships in the halls.